terrytaylorbonn/terrytaylorbonn.github.io/5-ai-dev-tools.markdown

 ### 1 IDE's

 Once a while you happen up a Youtube video that is just gold.
 The video below is one of them.
-I've heard about cursor, but watching this video I realize the genius behind it.
+I've heard about Cursor, but watching this video I realized the genius behind it.
 This is the future.

 The Real Reason SpaceX is Buying Cursor https://www.youtube.com/watch?v=vwme_LkfMgE